alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ---
 group: Date
-name: DesktopDateTimePicker Component
+name: DesktopDateTimePicker Date and Time Component
 ---

-# DesktopDateTimePicker Component
+# DesktopDateTimePicker Date and Time Component

 The DesktopDateTimePicker component is commonly used for selecting dates, including year, month, and day.

-## Code Examples
+## Code Demonstration

 ### Basic Usage

-The default `value` should be a `Date`, and the selectable range by default includes plus and minus 10 years from the current year.
+The default `value` should be passed as a `Date`, with a selectable range including 10 years before and after this year.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';